+IRREVOCABLE LETTER OF CREDIT

+AMOUNT DATED NO

+eru, cipal corporation inois 61354

+WE HEREBY AUTHORIZE YOU TO DRAW ON

+(Name of Bank)

+DRAFTS AT SIGHT FOR ANY SUM OR SUMS NOT EXCEEDING A TOTAL OF

+FOR ACCOL (Amount)

-Drafts shall be signed by the Peru City Treasurer and must be accompanied by his written certification that the funds drawn are to be used for one or more of the following purposes:
+INT OF all be signed by the Peru City Treasurer and must be accompanied by his written certification that the funds drawn are to be used for one or more of the following purposes:

-- (1) The removal of all debris, rubbish, building materials, apparatus, tools and equipment as well as all excess excavated materials from the said premises which have not been removed by the developer upon completion and acceptance of the work described in the final development plan approved by the corporate authorities of the City of Peru on \\\\\ under Ordinance No. \\\\\ or any duly authorized extension or modification thereof; or - (2) The placement of any uncompleted buildings in a safe and secure condition or demolition of the same, if not done by the developer, and removal of all debris, rubbish, building materials, including foundations and partially constructed portions of buildings, and all apparatus, tools and equipment, as well as all excess excavated materials from the said premises, if not done by the developer, in the event of the lapse of the planned development as a result of the failure of the developer to do the work in accordance with the manner and phasing scheduled described in the final development plan approved by the corporate authorities of the City of Peru, or any duly authorized extension or modification thereof;
+exca acce of P (2) The don con mat dev pha Peru (3) To h removal of all debris, rubbish, building materials, apparatus, tools, and equipment as well as all excess avated materials from the said premises which have not been removed by the developer upon completion and eptance of the work described in the final development plan approved by the corporate authorities of the City eru onunder Ordinance Noor any duly authorized extension or modification thereof; or placement of any uncompleted buildings in a safe and secure condition or demolition of the same, if not e by the developer, and removal of all debris, rubbish, building materials, including foundations and partially structed portions of buildings, and all apparatus, tools and equipment, as well as all excess excavated erials from the said premises, if not done by the developer, in the event of the lapse of the planned elopment as a result of the failure of the developer to do the work in accordance with the manner and sing scheduled described in the final development plan approved by the corporate authorities of the City of all, or any duly authorized extension or modification thereof; nold the funds drawn for one or more of the purposes set forth in paragraphs (1) and (2) above if the work has been completed and accepted as provided in paragraph (1) at least thirty (30) days prior to the expiration of Letter of Credit or any renewal hereof.

+All drafts he reunder must be marked drawn under,, Illinois.
+Letter of Credit No.:dated

+The amount negotiated, so been forward Letter of Credit No.:dated of each draft drawn under this credit must be endorsed hereon and the presentation of each draft, if shall be a warranty by the negotiating bank that such endorsement has been made and that documents have ded as herein required; if the draft is not negotiated, this credit must accompany the draft.
+This credit is niform Customs and Practice for Documentary Credits (as revised), International Chamber of Commerce.

+terms of this ngage with the drawers, endorsers and bonafide holders of drafts drawn under and in compliance with the credit that the same shall be duly honored on due presentation and delivery of documents as specified if r presented on or before

+BY: Name Title

+(Signature)